 Note: The cruise departs from Laos but takes you through beautiful Thailand.
 Also, that the food is amazing.

 Monkey Beach, Ao Ling, Koh Phi Phi

 It won’t come as a shock to know that this is the best place to go in Thailand if you’re a fan of monkeys.
 You’ll come face-to-face with them in their natural habitat, a truly wonderful experience for anyone who visits.
 You can also hire a guide to take you out on a small wooden boat or rent your own kayak and do some exploring.
 If you fancy travelling by yourself, just be sure to take in a few tips about travelling etiquette in Thailand.

 NOTE: Do bear in mind that touching the monkeys is not recommended.

 Many people choose Thailand as their holiday destination because of the sheer diversity of the country.
 Cities such as Bangkok offer a vibrant nightlife, incredible historical sites and ancient ruins.
 Whereas cities such as Phuket Island offer magnificent scenery and gorgeous beaches.
 Be sure to plan your trip carefully so you get to see everything you want to.
 Some people end up spending months there at time.
-Similar to applying for a UK Visa, you may need a visa to visit Thailand depending on where you’re travelling from.
+Similar to applying for a UK Visa Wizard, you may need a visa to visit Thailand depending on where you’re travelling from.
 In many cases, it can be beneficial to book the trip with a travel company who can help you plan every day, so shop around for the best deals and be sure to check your government websites for visa details.

 South African passport holders do not require a visa for a stay of up to 30 days.